-Known for an ample amount of water activities, the 1,350 miles of pristine coastline along Florida’s shores are a perfect place for beach-goers to try their hand at surfing.
+Known for its ample amount of water activities, the 1,350 miles of pristine coastline along Florida’s shores is a perfect place for beach-goers wanting to try their hand at surfing.
 With endless sunshine, less intimidating waves, and consistent swells, Florida has the perfect combination for a surfer of any skill level to take their board out on the water.
 You don’t have to be the next Kelly Slater to catch a wave at one of these top surfing beaches in the Sunshine State.

 YOU'RE ALL SET!